• Skip to primary navigation

 Paneer Kofta Recipe Variation

-Gluten-Free: Use gram flour, rice flour, tapioca starch, or any other gluten-free flour to bind the kofta mixture.
+• Gluten-Free: Use gram flour, rice flour, tapioca starch, or gluten-free flour to bind the kofta mixture.
 The gravy of this kofta curry is gluten-free.

-Stuffed Kofta: Many kofta recipes suggest stuffing the kofta with dry fruits such as raisins, broken cashews, or almonds.
-It is totally optional and a matter of personal choice.
-In my paneer kofta recipe, I have not stuffed the kofta with dried fruits or nuts.
+• Stuffed Kofta: Many kofta recipes suggest stuffing the kofta with dry fruits such as raisins, broken cashews, or almonds.
+It is optional and a matter of personal choice.
+I have not stuffed the kofta with dried fruits or nuts in my paneer kofta recipe.

 Serving Suggestion

-You can serve it with steamed basmati rice, saffron rice, turmeric rice, or peas pulao as well.
+You can also serve it with steamed basmati rice, saffron rice, turmeric rice, jeera rice, kachumber salad, or peas pulao.

 Paneer Kofta Recipe

-Paneer Kofta is a widely popular rich, creamy paneer recipe.
+Paneer Kofta is a rich and creamy Indian main course dish.
 Learn how to make restaurant-style malai kofta in a few simple steps.

 5 from 1 vote